deniz6221/PolicyGradientMethods/README.md

 ### Soft Actor Critic

 I used one of the first SAC algorithms to train the model.
 The algorithm tries to maximize entropy and reward while trying to minimize the difference between target and evaluated Q values.
 I kept the entropy temperature alpha constant (0.2), the better way to do it is to make the algorithm learn alpha but I did not implement it.
-The training was successfull after 5000 episodes.
+The training was successful after 5000 episodes.
 The reward plot can be found at SoftActorCritic/Reward_Plot.png

 ### How To Use The Models